 The thing is, as you declutter what really doesn’t work at all, you will naturally gravitate toward keeping clothes you like.
 Often those are clothes that people have complimented you on.

 Taken together, your newly decluttered wardrobe will likely show a similarity of style, which will help you create more outfits with fewer pieces.

-If, however, you’re left with a mish-mash, now is a great time to begin developing your style! [link to a couple of style blogs with capsule wardrobe concept]
+If, however, you’re left with a mish-mash, now is a great time to begin developing your style!
+Here are some great capsule wardrobe outfit ideas.

 Conquer the Decluttering Roadblock of Fear